Magnetic-field-independent spin-exchange relaxation-free magnetometer: Discussion

 Furthermore, the hybrid hydrogen-potassium configuration is potentially more accurate with respect to other single-specie SERF magnetometers; The hydrogen's gyromagnetic ratio is known to a high accuracy, and unlike atoms with $I>1/2$, it is independent of the degree of spin polarization or magnitude of the magnetic field.

 Finally, it is intriguing to consider the operation of this configuration from a spin-noise perspective.
 The spin noise of dual specie configurations has been analyzed theoretically and experimentally in \cite{dellis2014spin}, demonstrating that spin-exchange coupling with another specie acts to increase the measured noise variance.
 Here we also find that the potassium spin-projection noise is increased by a factor $\sim\sqrt{n_\mathrm{H}/n_\mathrm{K}}$.
 It is the improvement of the potassium signal by a larger factor $\sim{n_\mathrm{H}/n_\mathrm{K}}$ that leads to the enhanced sensitivity of this hybrid sensor.
-The dressed hydrogen-potassium state can potentially also be implemented in other emerging avenues such as in efficient generation of spin-entanglement \cite{mouloudakis2021spin,kong2020measurement,guarrera2021spin,kominis2008sub,bao2020spin} and other quantum optics applications \cite{hammerer2010quantum,katz2020long,serafin2021nuclear,julsgaard2004experimental}.
+The dressed hydrogen-potassium state could also apply in emerging avenues like efficient generation of spin-entanglement \cite{mouloudakis2021spin,kong2020measurement,guarrera2021spin,kominis2008sub,bao2020spin} and other quantum optics applications \cite{hammerer2010quantum,katz2020long,serafin2021nuclear,julsgaard2004experimental,katz2022optical}.